Clear Thinking

 The TTC has, I believe, outsourced the business of shelters to a firm, "Astral", unless I got it wrong.

-The shelters don't shelter; any sort of wind with rain sweeps raindrops under the gap in the roof and leaves the bench seat wet.
-If it's raining you don't get to sit down.
+rain sweeps raindrops under the gap in the roof and leaves the bench

-Today I was waiting for the 49B bus Eastbound at Mill Road, and thought to improve my knowledge of the bus routes while I waited.
+Mill Road, and thought to improve my knowledge of the bus routes while I

 Forget it.

-The maps are pitched high above the bench.
-If there were someone sitting down I'd have to thrust my groin in their face to read the lakeshore routes.
+were someone sitting down I'd have to thrust my groin in their face to

 I can't focus on the top of the map regardless, unless I stand on the bench.